ssl-hep/ServiceX/README.md

 - You're all set!
 ServiceX will now send interactive Slack notifications to your signups channel whenever a new user registers.

+### Email Notifications

+ServiceX can send email notifications to newly registered users via [Mailgun](https://www.mailgun.com/) once their access has been approxed by an administrator.
+To enable this, obtain a Mailgun API key and [verified domain](https://documentation.mailgun.com/en/latest/quickstart-sending.html#verify-your-domain) and set `app.mailgunApiKey` and `app.mailgunDomain` in your `values.yaml`.

 ### Using The Service
 You can access the REST service on your desktop with